Ed94/gencpp/Readme.md

 This library is relatively very small, and can be extended without much hassle.

-The untyped codes and builder/editor/scanner can be technically be used to circumvent any sort of constrictions the library has with: modern c++, templates, macros, etc.

-Typical use case is for getting define constants an old C/C++ library with the scanner:
-Code parse_defines() can emit a custom code AST with Macro_Constant type.

-Another would be getting preprocessor or template metaprogramming Codes from Unreal Engine definitions, etc.

-The rules for constructing the AST are largely bound the syntax rules for what can be composed with whichever version of C++ your targeting.

 The convention you'll see used throughout the API of the library is as follows:

 1. Check name or parameters to make sure they are valid for the construction requested